 The drawknife meets a steady resistance.
 Pull.
 Pull harder.
 The wood underneath the blade splits or shaves off in hard heavy shavings, more chunks of wood than thin strips of leavings.
 I’m sitting, slightly hunched, the peg clamped to the table tightly.
-The table rattles as I tug on the two handles of the curved knife, or at least it did until I screwed it to the wall.
+The table rattles as I tug on the two handles of the curved knife.
 The pegs are about a foot long, oxagonal, with a blunted tip at one end.
 It’s my job to sharpen them, so that they can keep the new barn together.
 There’s 250 of them, and it takes me two days.

 I’ve never done this before, and at the beginning I feel freakishly slow, that I’m being too picky, that the drawknife isn’t doing what I expected it to do – one moment it takes away too much, and in another, too little.
 Slowly, though, I speed up.
 I become a little more aggressive, know how to gauge the amount of force needed to make each cut in the wood.
 Soon, as I feel each sharpened point to check for any uneven edges, I savor the silky smoothness of the peg where the knife has passed exceptionally well.

 Physically, it’s still not easy.
 My slightly-hunched position, inevitable with my closed posture, causes my back to ache when I get up.
 There’s a hard tug in my arms every time I pull the blade toward me, something that only becomes more and more difficult each time I start after a break.
 Especially when I begin again, I tend to skew up my face with the effort.
 It’s hard to ignore that my body rebels after doing such a task for such a period of time, and it’s most visible in my hands.